OutSystems/docs-odc/src/eap/building-apps/ui/interaction/fetch-display.md

 ---
-summary: Fetching data from the database using Aggregates.
+summary: Fetch and display data from the database in OutSystems
 tags:
 locale: en-us
 guid: 9072a3d9-8993-4b6a-98b7-2f623bcd78bc
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3203%3A7751&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Fetch and display data from the database in OutSystems

 You often need to fetch data from a database to, for example, show it on the screen.
 An efficient way to fetch data from databases in OutSystems is to use an Aggregate.